dojo-modeling/dojo-docs/data-format.md

 ---
 layout: default
-title: Acceptable data formats
+title: Preparing data for Dojo
 parent: Data Registration
 has_toc: true
 ---

-# Acceptable data formats
+# Preparing data for Dojo

 Dojo can accept `CSV`, `Excel`, `GeoTIFF` and `NetCDF` files.
 When you initially upload a file you may be presented with a set of options depending upon the detected file type.